Courses

 ENGL 207 Arts Journalism This course explores the nature of arts, entertainment, and cultural criticism.
 Its purpose is to help students develop critical skills and express their views creatively, convincingly, and in a way that will engage a popular print or online reader.
 Students will also learn how to review specific works of art or popular culture, how to critically profile a major artist or popular celebrity, as well as write a broader piece of criticism that looks at larger artistic or cultural issues.
 This course does not count toward the Journalism craft sequence but will enrich your journalism background.

 ENGL 208 Food and Travel Writing Through reading, writing, and studying various media in the realm of journalism and creative nonfiction, we will explore identity, history, and culture-our own, and that of others- through food and place, and artfully write and workshop nonfiction writing about lived experience.
-This Shared Passages Sophomore Seminar includes faculty-led travel to Costa Rica the first week of winter break, wherein we will actively apply theory through hands-on experience.
-A passport and additional fees for travel will be required, though need-based financial assistance will be available to make the trip accessible for all students.
 Sophomores only

-ENGL 210 Intermediate Poetry Workshop A workshop in which students practice and study poetic craft and both traditional and untraditional form by reading model texts and sharing their work.
+ENGL 210 Intermediate Poetry Workshop A workshop in which students practice and study poetic craft and form by reading model texts and sharing their work.
 This course counts toward the Poetry craft sequence.
 ENGL-107 and Sophomore Standing

 ENGL 211 Intermediate Fiction Workshop A workshop in which students study and practice the elements of short fiction by reading model texts and sharing their own work.
 This course counts toward the Fiction craft sequence.
 ENGL-107 and Sophomore Standing